Mikoyan-Gurevich MiG-19: Design and development

 In 1950 the Mikoyan-Gurevich (MiG) design bureau (also known as OKB-155) began work on a new fighter aircraft, intended to have a greater range than the existing MiG-15 and MiG-17 aircraft, and capable of reaching supersonic speeds in level flight.
-MiG chose to use two of the new Mikulin AM-5 axial jet engines (a scaled-down version of the Mikulin AM-3 that powered the Tupolev Tu-16 bomber) for its new fighter.
-As a test bed for the new engine, OKB-155 was authorised on 20 April 1951 to convert one of the prototype MiG-17s, replacing the single Klimov VK-1 engine with two 19.60 kN AM-5s (later replaced by 21.08 kN AM-5As), with the testbed, designated SM-1 (or I-340), flying late in 1951.
-While the SM-1 was a useful testbed, its performance was less than expected, and first resulted in an afterburner being designed for the AM-5, resulting in the AM-5F (reaching 26.45 kN with afterburner).
+MiG chose to use two of the new Mikulin AM-5 axial jet engines (a smaller version of the Mikulin AM-3 that powered the Tupolev Tu-16 bomber) for its new fighter.
+As a test bed for the new engine, OKB-155 was authorised on 20 April 1951 to convert one of the prototype MiG-17s, replacing the single Klimov VK-1 engine with two 19.60 kN AM-5s (later replaced by 21.08 kN AM-5As), with the testbed, called SM-1 (or I-340), flying late in 1951.
+While the SM-1 was a useful testbed, its performance was less than expected, and an afterburner was designed for the AM-5, the AM-5F (reaching 26.45 kN with afterburner).

 While the SM-1 was a test bed, the SM-2 (or I-360) was intended as the required supersonic escort fighter, with work authorised on 10 August 1951.
 The SM-2 was a twin-engined, mid-winged aircraft.
-Its thin wings, which had been designed at TsAGI, the Soviet Central Aerohydrodynamic Institute, for supersonic flight were swept back at an angle of 55 degrees and had a single wing fence on each side.
+Its thin wings, which had been designed at TsAGI, the Soviet Central Aerohydrodynamic Institute, for supersonic flight, were swept back at an angle of 55 degrees and had a wing fence on each side.
 Unusually, a T-tail was fitted.
-Armament was two Nudelman N-37 37-mm cannon located in the leading edge of the aircraft's wings, near the wing roots – the guns had been moved compared to those in the MiG-15 and -17 to avoid ingestion of gun blast gases causing surging of the aircraft's engines.
-The first SM-2, the SM-2/1 was sent to the Letno-Issledovatel'skiy Institut (en:flight research institute) (LII) in April 1952 for testing, and was flown for the first time on 24 May 1952, with test pilot G. A. Sedov at the aircraft's controls.
+Armament was two Nudelman N-37 37-mm cannon in the leading edges of the wings, near the wing roots – the guns had been moved compared to those in the MiG-15 and -17 to avoid ingestion of gun blast gases causing surging of the aircraft's engines.
+The first SM-2, the SM-2/1 was sent to the Letno-Issledovatel'skiy Institut (en:flight research institute) (LII) in April 1952 for testing, and was flown for the first time on 24 May 1952, with test pilot G. A. Sedov flying.
 With the AM-5A engines without an afterburner the SM-2 could not exceed the speed of sound in level flight.
 To solve this, AM-5F engines with afterburners were substituted.
 While the new engines improved performance, the aircraft was found to have handling problems, particularly at high angles of attack, where the aircraft was prone to spinning.
-To solve these problems the aircraft's horizontal tail was lowered, with other changes including moving the aircraft's airbrakes and deepening the wing fences, with the modifications causing the aircraft to be redesignated SM-2A and then SM-2B.
+To solve these problems the horizontal tail was lowered, with other changes including moving the aircraft's air brakes and deepening the wing fences, with the modifications causing the aircraft to be renamed SM-2A and then SM-2B.